|Natural Hazard Mitigation Saves Study|

 Natural Hazard Mitigation Saves: 2017 Interim Report

-More than a decade after releasing its original report on mitigation, the National Institute of Building Sciences issued Natural Hazard Mitigation Saves: 2017 Interim Report.
+In January 2018, the Institute issued the Natural Hazard Mitigation Saves: 2017 Interim Report.
 The 2017 Interim Report highlights the benefits of two mitigation strategies.

 The Institute's project team looked at the results of 23 years of federally funded mitigation grants provided by the Federal Emergency Management Agency (FEMA), U.S. Economic Development Administration (EDA) and U.S. Department of Housing and Urban Development (HUD) and found mitigation funding can save the nation $6 in future disaster costs, for every $1 spent on hazard mitigation.

 In addition, the project team looked at scenarios that focus on designing new buildings to exceed provisions of the 2015 model building codes.
 The 2017 Interim Report demonstrates that investing in hazard mitigation measures to exceed select requirements of the 2015 International Codes (I-Codes), the model building codes developed by the International Code Council (ICC), can save the nation $4 for every $1 spent.